amanenk/alexa_Lviv_demo/README.md

 Main functions:
-find the the reciptes of the coctails by name find the  the reciptes of the coctails by ingredient
+find the the reciptes of the coctails by name find the the reciptes of the non alcoholic coctails by name find the the reciptes of the coctails by ingredient find the the description of ingredient find the the reciptes of random coctail

 the api is:
 Search cocktail by name